 The city of Conroe is located about a 45-minute drive north of Houston and about a 4-hour drive south of Dallas and is full of adventure for everyone.
 With Lake Conroe as the playground and the Margaritaville Resort right on the lake, you’ll have many options to keep your family busy for days!
-These things to do in Conroe, Texas will keep you busy for hours!
+These things to do in Conroe, Texas, will keep you busy for hours!

-I partnered with Visit Conroe on an all-expense-paid trip at Margaritaville Resort and around town.
+Kim C. partnered with Visit Conroe on an all-expense-paid trip at Margaritaville Resort and around town.
 All opinions in this travel feature are her very own.

 Things To Do In Conroe, Texas

 Conroe is not short on things to do, especially outdoors.
 You can take up as many outdoor activities as you’d like, such as birding, hiking, geocaching, and playing on Lake Conroe, or find a spot and stay relaxed the entire time you’re there.
 Plus, live music at various venues, breweries downtown, and wineries to boot are also things to do.
 Fuse lake life, food, and fun, and Conroe, Texas, becomes the perfect choice to spend a vacation for singles, couples, and the whole family.

 Be sure to stop by the visiting center to pick up brochures and meet the friendly staff that can help with your itinerary.